I-ARao/alu_simulator/README.md

 ## Problem Statement:

-Designing and implementing an 8-bit Arithmetic Logic Unit (ALU) for a specific function and replicating the output on a seven-segment display using a Nexys 4 A7 FPGA board.
+Designing and implementing an 8-bit Arithmetic Logic Unit (ALU) for a specific function and replicating the output on a seven-segment display using a Nexys A7 FPGA board.

 ## Tech Stack

-The design is developed both in:

-1. Verilog HDL, simulated and synthesized using the Xilinx Vivado Design Suite

-2. C++, simulated and synthesized via Xilinx Vitis High Level Synthesis (HLS) tool The synthesized designs are mapped to the Nexys A7 board featuring an Artix-7 FPGA.
+The design is developed in Verilog HDL, simulated and synthesized using the Xilinx Vivado Design Suite The synthesized designs were mapped to the Nexys A7 board featuring an Artix-7 FPGA.
-Functional simulation, timing analysis and on-hardware validation are performed to verify correct behavior for different configurations and input stimulus.
+Behavioural simulation, timing analysis and on-hardware validation were performed to verify correct behavior for different configurations and input stimulus.

 ## Authors